Not This Again…

 [in the video, I show the original clip from this guy’s video]

 Now, not only is this funny because of what Deleuze and Guattari wrote about authority and using language to impose authority, but because this footage actually implies Guattari had any authority at all in academia.
 Yeah, no. He was kind of… to put it politely, he was kind of a weird guy.
-Guattari didn’t have any academic credentials outside of a license to operate as a psychoanalyist.
+Guattari didn’t have any academic credentials outside of a license to operate as a psychoanalyst.
 And honestly, I don’t like admitting this, but most people read Guattari through the lens of Deleuze, instead of really understanding what Guattari was about from his perspective.
 They don’t really care about what my man has to say, and even though I personally think he’s really cool and totally go up to bat for his theoretical ideas and his goofy writing style, most people really don’t care that much and they’re here for Deleuze.
 Which look!
 I’m trying to change that!
 And there are a few people who care… But really now, to act like he’s using his “academic” authority, that’s a joke.
-It’s the same as the Dawkins’ book review - nobody is “annoiting Guattari with pages of highlighter” for any other reason than to better understand what the hell he was on about!
+It’s the same as the Dawkins’ book review - nobody is “anointing Guattari with pages of highlighter” for any other reason than to better understand what the hell he was on about!
 It’s so easy to lose your place!
 And even then, Deleuze has his haters in these circles.
 They all do!
 They hardly hold the blind authority that people claim them to have.
 You’re just telling on yourself that you don’t actually know what you’re talking about when you say that.

 Actually, there is a problem where a lack of science is discussed in these circles.
 I attended a Deleuze camp in the Netherlands a month or so ago.
 I know I should have said something but I was kind of paranoid for some reason, that kind of comes with the schizophrenic spectrum thing.
-Anyways, it was a great conference but I noticed that many of the attendees, including myself, weren’t super knowledgable of science.
+Anyways, it was a great conference but I noticed that many of the attendees, including myself, weren’t super knowledgeable of science.
 And I think that’s a real problem, whether we want to critique it or use its tools, we should know a little more about what we’re talking about, or have access to people who can correct us in important publications.
 And while some people in the crowd were certainly capable, the social machine to allow the discussion to be more informed was just not assembled.
 I am a computer programmer with an interest in disability, so I know some things, but I am limited in what I can do.
 And so, the discussion of science literacy in literature circles is important, because it’s important that we know what Einstein actually said versus what we think he said because we watched something on TV.

 Likewise though, there’s a similar problem here.
 Really we are talking over each other because we don’t know anything about the other person’s world.
 But the problem is that there is kind of a double standard socially surrounding these subjects.
 Say I don’t know much about a biology or physics paper.
 I read it and I’m like, “what does any of this stuff mean?”.
 Most people would tell me I should ask someone more well trained than me to figure out what it means.
 And I think that’s the right thing to do!
 But it seems that when the subject is these “postmodern” writers, whether they be Deleuze, Guattari, Lacan, Baudrillard, Lyotard or whoever, we can proceed to say whatever we want without asking an expert for a second opinion.
 And it’s even worse if its minority studies!
 People just assume they can say whatever they want!
 Doing this is a serious problem because just like how it miseducates people about what was said with science, it also miseducates what people said about philosophy.